rickydodd/frontend-quiz/README.md

 If the data contained in `data.json` were retrieved from an external API, and thus I had no control over what it contained, then an alternative would be creating a parity internal API that would associate an icon with an icon background colour.

+### Background Image

+#### The Problem

+While it seems like the background used in the mobile design is achievable with purely CSS, the tablet design and desktop design seem like they will require rotating an element.

+#### My Solution

+I decided that the solution is adding two absolutely positioned elements in the HTML.
+Due to these being purely decorative, for accessibility purposes they should be hidden from the accessibility tree.
+Just one of the elements will be sufficient for the mobile and tablet designs, while the desktop design will require both elements.